viam-devrel/viamcodelabs/site/viamguides/src/workshop-rover/workshop-rover.md

 ### Watch the Video

-See a demonstration of the air quality monitoring system in this video.
+See a demonstration of controlling the rover using a TypeScript app in this video.
-<video id="daU5iNsSO0w"></video>
+<video id="VrVqYuKx9ro"></video>

 <!-- ------------------------ -->